 The PCC has collaborative arrangements in place to deliver services in conjunction with both national and neighbouring PCCs.
-Details of the current collaborative agreements are published on our website.
+Details of the current collaborative agreements8 are published on our website.
 These include:

-- Provision of policing services including Regional Organised Crime Unit (Yorkshire and the Humber). - Joint ICT Service (Humberside and South Yorkshire). - Procurement (Yorkshire and the Humber). - Scientific Support Service (North East Region). - Protected Personnel Carriers. - National Police Air Service. - Provision of Legal Services (from November 2019). - Section 22a Modern Slavery Police Transformation Programme (from January 2020).
+- Provision of policing services including Regional Organised Crime Unit (Yorkshire and the Humber). - Joint ICT Service (Humberside and South Yorkshire). - Procurement (Yorkshire and the Humber). - Scientific Support Service (North East Region). - Protected Personnel Carriers. - National Police Air Service. - Provision of Legal Services. - Modern Slavery Police Transformation Programme.